War and Peace

 We cannot avoid considering the suffering of those being harmed by this war.
 To refuse to see because it disturbs our peace is inhumane.
 To listen is to suffer with the understanding of how little we can do to counter the evil of war.

-We cannot blame what is happening on any one individual, party or country.
-The events that led up to this invasion have complex roots and NATO deserves some responsibility for the current situation.
-Putin's grievances are real, even if they are rooted in fear.
-But they also arise out of his lust for power and his greed.
+We cannot blame what is happening entirely on any one individual, party or country.
+The events that led up to this invasion have complex roots.
+But they also arise out of Putin's lust for power and his greed.
 History isn't kind to those who perpetrate wars of aggression to acquire and dominate sovereign territory.
 History remembers those who rode Panzers into Poland on September 1, 1939 and those landed on the beaches of Normandy on June 6, 1944 differently.
 And history will not be kind to the Russian soldiers who are driving their tanks into Ukraine right now at the bidding of their murderous dictator.